 This section provides instructions on how to replace the microprocessor.

 The heat sink and microprocessor might be very hot.
-Turn off the computer and wait three to five minutes to let the computer cool before removing the computer cover.
+Before you open the computer cover, turn off the computer and wait several minutes until the computer is cool.

 To replace the microprocessor, do the following: